Jessica Barden

 Jessica Amy Barden (born 21 July 1992) is an English actress.
-She began her career as a child actress, she is most notable for her role as Alyssa Foley in the Channel 4 comedy-drama The End of the F***ing World (2017–2019).
+She began her career as a child actress and gained prominence through her role in the Channel 4 comedy-drama The End of the F***ing World (2017–2019).
 She received a British Independent Film Award nomination for her performance in Scarborough (2018).

-Barden's other films include Tamara Drewe (2010), Hanna (2011), The Lobster (2015), The New Romantic (2018), and Pink Skies Ahead (2020).
-On television, she has since starred in the Foxtel drama Lambs of God (2019), the Netflix thriller Pieces of Her (2022), and the ITV romantic comedy You & Me (2023).
+Barden's other films include Tamara Drewe (2010), Hanna (2011), The Lobster (2015), The New Romantic (2018) and Pink Skies Ahead (2020).
+On television, she has since starred in the Foxtel drama Lambs of God (2019), the Netflix thriller Pieces of Her (2022) and the ITV romantic comedy You & Me (2023).

 Early life

 Barden was born on 21 July 1992 in Northallerton, North Yorkshire.
-She comes from a working-class background.
+She comes from a working class background.
 Her father is a prison officer, and her mother is an accountant; she has two brothers.
 When she was three, the family moved to Wetherby, West Yorkshire.
 Barden attended Wetherby High School.
 She discovered acting through school and her father's love of film.
 She began taking classes at a local drama club and working as a television extra.
 She left school at 15.

 Career

-Barden began her career as a child actress making her acting debut in 1999 with a role in an episode of the CITV series My Parents Are Aliens.
+Barden began her career as a child actress, making her television acting debut in 1999 with a role in an episode of the CITV series My Parents Are Aliens.
 She later appeared in episodes of the series No Angels and The Chase.

 Barden was 14 when she joined the cast of the ITV soap opera Coronation Street, playing Kayleigh Morton from March 2007 until the Morton family's departure from the soap in September 2008.
 Barden made her film debut in the 2007 comedy-drama Mrs Ratcliffe's Revolution.
 In 2009, she played Pea in the stage production Jerusalem at the Royal Court Theatre in London, which then transferred to the Apollo Theatre in the West End.

 In 2010, Barden appeared in the film Tamara Drewe, a dramatisation of the comic strip of the same name, for which Barden was nominated for Young British Performer of the Year by the London Film Critics' Circle.
 The following year, she played Sophie in Joe Wright's Hanna.
 From 2012 to 2014, she had film roles in the horror Comedown, the mystery-drama In the Dark Half, the psychological thriller Mindscape, and the indie Lullaby.

 Barden was named a 2015 Screen International Star of Tomorrow.
 That year, she played Kit Carmichael in the two-part adaptation of Sadie Jones' debut novel The Outcast on BBC One and Liddy in a film adaptation of Thomas Hardy's Far from the Madding Crowd.
 In 2016, Barden played the titular role of the Channel 4 television film Ellen as well as Jasmine in the comedy film Mindhorn and Justine in the third series of Penny Dreadful on Sky Atlantic.
 She starred in the 2017 horror film Habit.